Princess Madeleine, Duchess of Hälsingland and Gästrikland: First engagement

-On 11 August 2009, Madeleine announced her engagement to lawyer Jonas Bergström (b.
-1979).
-Madeleine said in her engagement interview that they became engaged in Capri in early June 2009.
+Madeleine announced her engagement to lawyer Jonas Bergström (b.
+1979) in August 2009.
+She said in her engagement interview that they became engaged in Capri in early June that year.
 An engagement dinner took place on the engagement day in Solliden Palace on Öland.
 The engagement could only take place after Bergström had been awarded the official approval of the Swedish Cabinet Regeringen and that had been communicated to her father, the King.

 The wedding was originally due to take place in the second half of 2010 but was postponed due to "many things happening in an intense period of time", mainly her sister Victoria's wedding in June.
 Queen Silvia denied the rumoured relationship issues.
 However, media reporting of the relationship issues escalated, and on 24 April 2010 it was announced that the wedding would not go ahead, and the engagement was broken off.

 After her relationship with Bergström ended, Madeleine moved to New York City, where she worked for the World Childhood Foundation, the organisation that her mother co-founded.